SwarajBaral/word-of-the-day/README.md

 ```python3
 $ python wotd.py
 ```
+## Built with
+Python 3.8.3rc1

+## Author
+Swaraj Baral - *Student*

 ---
 **NOTE**
+: The script wont work if correct browser driver path isn't provided.
 The webdriver has to be chosen according to the user's web browser and browser version.
-To use a different web browser or a different version of a browser.
+- To use a different web browser or a different version of a browser.
   1. Download the latest version of preferred browser
   2. Change the executable_path = ' ' paramete.
 Set it to the location of your driver.
 ---
-## Built with
-Python 3.8.3rc1

-## Author
-Swaraj Baral - *Student*